elishamutang/video2code/README.md

 ## Using Docker

-I have created a docker compose file that will get this application running in no time!
+I have created a docker compose file that you can run the application locally which will get the application running in no time!
 Simply do the following:

 ```
-docker compose up
+docker compose -f docker-compose-local.yml up
 ```

 ## 1. Clone Repo